BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 # Scene 32: Three small animals are standing on a rock, with one of them looking at the viewer.
 # Scene 44: A large, white, furry creature with big ears and a big mouth is standing in a field.
 It is looking at something and appears to be yelling.
 ```

+Successes:

+- Descriptions do not start with "The video...", "The scene..." phrases.
+- Multiple camera reference ("at the camera") solved partially - now it sounds more natural ("They are all looking in the same direction." from Scene 24)

 ### Working with AMD Radeon PRO W7900 (quick summary)